cdapio/cdap/docs/install-guide/source/install.rst

 Before installing the Continuuity Reactor components, you must first install a Hadoop cluster with *HDFS*, *YARN*, *HBase*, and *Zookeeper*.
-In order to use the ad-hoc querying capabilities of Reactor, you also need to install *Hive*.
+In order to use the ad-hoc querying capabilities of Reactor, you will also need *Hive*.
 All Reactor components can be installed on the same boxes as your Hadoop cluster, or on separate boxes that can connect to the Hadoop services.

 Our recommended installation is to use two boxes for the Reactor components; the